Abhishek-M-2025/murf-livekit-starter/README.md

 * Implemented persistent user/profile facts.
 * Stored useful information such as location and preferences.
-* Connected memory with the voice-agent conversation.
+* Connected memory (Sql-lite) with the voice-agent conversation.
 * Reduced the need to repeatedly ask users for the same information.

 ---